houseofthe051010/Claw-Drone/README.md

 ![Claw Drone](https://cdn.hackclub.com/019f14cf-6d57-7323-a0e8-c7fb3de276a7/Screenshot%202026-06-29%20151536.png)

-Claw Drone is a custom payload quadcopter with four continuous-rotation claw servos to fly, carry, and manipulate objects.
-It has a handheld controller with two joysticks, trim buttons, a TFT dashboard, and direct claw controls.
+This is a payload quadcopter with four continuous-rotation claw servos to grab objects.
+I build a custom controller with two joysticks, trim buttons, a TFT dashboard, and direct claw controls.
-Pilot commands are sent via ESP-NOW Long Range to the aircraft, where an ESP32 converts them to CRSF for the Betaflight flight controller and drives all four servos.
+The transmitter uses ESPNOW long range to send CRSF commands at 200hz, where another RX es32 onboard converts them into CRSF for the FC to interpret.

-This repository holds the mechanical CAD and complete custom firmware for the controller and aircraft.
-Betaflight runs on standard firmware, so it is not included here.
+The CAD, BOM, and FIRMWARE for both the controller and the drone are in this repo

-The project started as an attempt to make a cheap drone with an ESP32 flight controller and low-cost ESCs.
-The fourth prototype crashed a few times and it was decided to move flight-critical controls to a conventional Betaflight stack.
-The experimental components – a four-leg claw, ESP-NOW radio link, CRSF bridge, telemetry, and custom transmitter – are still custom.
+This project started with an esp32 as the FC, but later changed to using a conventional ESC+FC stack.

 ## Demo